-Alternatively, if you know the name of the model you want, at the MATLAB command prompt, enter the name, such as
+Alternatively, if you know the name of the model you want to open, enter the name in the MATLAB Command Window, such as

 The first model that you open in a MATLAB session takes longer to open than subsequent models.
 By default, MATLAB does not start Simulink until you open the first model to reduce MATLAB startup time and avoid unnecessary system memory use.

 To speed up opening the first model, you can configure MATLAB startup to also start Simulink.
-For more information on how to do that and also start Simulink without opening models or the Library Browser, see the
+For more information on how to start Simulink without opening models or the Library Browser, see the

 start_simulink reference page.